ChessPiece21/Self-Learning/README.md

 # Self-Learning Python
+This is the repository for all of my self-learning, just a way to document my journey.
-Modules in the [Open-Source DS Masters](http://datasciencemasters.org/) and Melanie Walsh's *[Introduction to Cultural Analytics and Python](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html)*.
+For now, I'm just learning Python from Melanie Walsh's *[Introduction to Cultural Analytics and Python](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html)*.